maaaaz/nmaptocsv/README.md

 Features
 --------
-* Support of Nmap version 5, 6, 7 normal format output (default format)
+* Support of Nmap version 5, 6, 7 normal format output (default format, `-oN` option)
-* Support of Nmap any version Grepable format output (-oG)
+* Support of Nmap any version Grepable format output (`-oG` option)
-* Parsing main information : IP, FQDN, MAC address and vendor, open ports, tcp/udp protocols, listening services and versions, OS, Number of hops to the target
+* Parsing main information : IP, FQDN, MAC address and vendor, open ports, tcp/udp protocols, listening services and versions, OS, Number of hops to the target, and script output
 * Custom output format following the main items

 Usage
 -----
-Pass the Nmap output via stdin or from a specified file (-i).
+Pass the Nmap output via stdin or from a specified file (`-i`).
-The processed dump can be collected at stdout or to a specified file (-o).
+The processed dump can be collected at stdout or to a specified file (`-o`).

 ### Options
 ```
 Usage: nmaptocsv.py [options]
-Version: 1.1
+Version: 1.2

 Options:
   -h, --help            show this help message and exit